trustedlogin/docs/docs/Client/integration-prompt.md

 **With an AI assistant:** Copy everything from "You are a senior WordPress plugin engineer" to the end of this page into a new chat and provide your plugin's repo (or have the assistant clone it).
 The prompt encodes the full integration workflow — input collection (interactive Q&A or batch YAML), host-side conflict detection, the bootstrap, and a verification checklist.
 It's self-contained.

+**Or fetch this page as raw Markdown.** Every doc on this site is also served at `<url>.md` — so you (or your AI assistant) can fetch [`/Client/integration-prompt.md`](./integration-prompt.md) directly to feed the prompt content into a tool that takes file/URL input.
+The `.md` form is the source-of-truth Markdown without HTML or styling.
+Same pattern works for every page on this site: append `.md` to any URL.

 **Without an AI assistant:** Read it top-to-bottom as a more thorough version of [Installation](./02-installation) + [Namespacing with Strauss](./namespacing/strauss) + [Configuration](./configuration) + [Merging into an existing composer.json](./namespacing/merging-into-existing-composer).
 The prompt was distilled from end-to-end testing across real plugins and captures gotchas the per-step docs don't dwell on.

 The recipe is verified end-to-end by the [integration tests](https://github.com/trustedlogin/docs/tree/main/tests) in this docs repo — if you follow this prompt and the result differs from what the tests assert, the tests are ground truth.